 Understandings of temporality and of progress provide information on time scales, imaginations of transience and eternity, and the reproduction of social structure.
 Time in the liberal view moves linearly toward a future of progress, and it presumes that rational actors optimally allocate time to market and non-market activities.

-RU Temporality poses three questions:
+RU Temporality poses three questions:1.
+Which contestations are related to temporality?

 The mentioned contestations can alter how individuals use leisure and work time or engage in social relations.
 They also uncover the lack of synchronization between technological, entrepreneurial and regulatory development.
 Yet above all, contestations of the liberal time script allow us to critically review debates on economic and ecological sustainability.